Co-Applicant: Meaning, Tax Benefits, Eligibility, & Responsibilities in Home Loans

 They say, “Share the burden, and it becomes easy to carry.”
 The same can also be said when it comes to Home Loans.
 With a co-borrower's help, Home Loan repayment becomes easier.

 The co-applicant in a Home Loan shares the responsibility of repaying the loan with the primary borrower.
 They are equally liable for the repayment of the loan amount.
-In addition, the co-applicant must also provide their financial information to the financial institution, which helps to enhance the eligibility for a Home Loan.
+In addition, the co-applicant must also provide their financial information to the bank, which helps to improve the eligibility for a Home Loan.

 If the primary borrower defaults on the loan, the co-applicant is responsible for repaying the outstanding amount.
 Therefore, the co-applicant must maintain a good credit score and ensure timely repayment of the loan amount.